pyFFTW/pyFFTW/sphinx/tutorial.rst

 We refer to a valid transform as a :ref:`scheme <fftw_schemes>`.

 Internally, three precisions of FFT are supported.
-These correspond to 32-bit floating point, 64-bit floating point and 128-bit floating point, which correspond to :mod:`numpy`'s ``float32``, ``float64`` and ``longdouble`` dtypes respectively (and the corresponding complex types).
+These correspond to single precision floating point, double precision floating point and long double precision floating point, which correspond to :mod:`numpy`'s ``float32``, ``float64`` and ``longdouble`` dtypes respectively (and the corresponding complex types).
 The precision is decided by the relevant scheme,